 We help our clients measure four key satisfaction metrics:

 If you are concerned about IT staffing and whether you have the right people in place, you might consider our CIO coaching programs.
-Our coaching services are designed to help our clients make staffing decisions.
+Our coaching services are designed to help our clients make IT staffing decisions.
 We can work with existing IT staff and executive staff to establish the strategic framework you need to be successful with IT initiatives.
 Our coaches can help your existing IT leadership add strategic planning skills to their portfolio.

 Ultimately, we want to make sure that your people, process, and technology solutions are focused on doing the right things that bring value to the business.
-For organizations that need more help but can’t afford the cost of a full time CIO, a virtual CIO solution offers a lot of value.
+For organizations that need more help but can’t afford the cost of a full-time CIO, a virtual CIO solution offers a lot of value.
 At Cimatri, we work with clients to scale the engagement of our CIO services to meet the needs and budget of our clients.

 Interested in learning more about how Cimatri can help your association with IT services?
 We’d be happy to meet with you to determine if CIO services are the right fit.